LucasPancotto/inverseSW/README.md

-Code to generate data points in `data/time_marching_swhd1D_DG-scaled-hbnoise`, which are used in all cases in `cases/`.
+The code to generate data points in `data/time_marching_swhd1D_DG-scaled-hbnoise`, which are used in all cases in `cases/`.

 The directory `cases/` contains:
 - A `no_noise/` folder, which includes several subdirectories named `dx*`, where each number indicates how sparse the data points are (in number of simulation steps `dx` between data points).